![]() |

 Hip roofs usually have a consistent level fascia, meaning that a gutter can be fitted all around.
 The overhang of the roof at the wall is called the eaves.
 So we could typically say "the eaves are 900", meaning that the overhang of the roof at the eaves is 900.
 If you are going to line your eaves, (cover them in, not leave the rafters showing) it is important to get the fascia parallel to the wall and the rafters cut off to the right size for whatever eaves lining material you use.
 The eaves of a roof perform valuable functions apart from the looks.
 They protect the walls from the weather.
 From the rain and hence less maintenance, and importantly for us In Australia, from the sun.
 Wide eaves help to keep the walls shaded and cool, reducing power use.
 We have a building code that tells us we have to shade our windows in new construction, under certain conditions, to comply with energy efficiency needs.
 Eaves often do just that.

-Next is the same type again,a more complex hip roof set on a different
+Next is another hip rood, this time set on set on a different

 plan shape.
 Because the walls are set at different positions, there are